slowmist/vechain-core-nodes-security-checklist/README-en.md

 Given the feature of VeChain, the core design of this architecture is to make sure the robustness of the entire network.

-For against the DDoS attack, main nodes (BootNode and MasterNode) should deploy DDoS defense protection system, protecting BootNode providing inilization service for normal nodes;
+For against the DDoS attack, main nodes (BootNode and MasterNode) should deploy DDoS defense system, protecting BootNode providing inilization service for normal nodes;

 and

-because of the limited number of nodes in the initial phase, the entire network is deployed with over 20 BootNodes, and targeted defense approach is deployed for BootNode (such as deploying DDoS defense system) so as to anti DDoS concentration attack.
-Over 20 nodes are hard to be brought down.
+because of the limited number of nodes in the initial phase, the entire network is deployed with over 20 BootNodes, and targeted defense approach is deployed for these BootNodes (such as deploying DDoS defense system) so as to anti DDoS concentration attack.
+BootNodes, of which quantity exceeds 20, are hard to be brought down.

 ### detailed explaination of each part of architecture design